-As an initiative to demarcate the India - Nepal border, survey teams from both countries were set up.
-The survey teams conducted a survey of the border pillars prepared by the Joint Technical Level Nepal-India Boundary Committee (JTLNIBC).
-The JTLNIBC was set up in 1981 to demarcate the India - Nepal border and after years of surveying, deliberations, and extensions, the Committee had finally submitted the demarcating report in 2007 for ratification by both the countries.
+As an initiative to demarcate the India - Nepal border, survey teams from both countries were set up in order to explore and resolve the issue.
+They conducted a survey of the border pillars prepared by the Joint Technical Level Nepal-India Boundary Committee (JTLNIBC).
+The JTLNIBC was set up in 1981 to demarcate the India - Nepal border - and after years of surveying, deliberations, and extensions, the Committee had finally submitted the demarcating report in 2007 for ratification by both the countries.

 The survey team identified missing pillars along the borders.
 Nepal maintained that it cannot ratify the maps given by the survey team without the resolution of Kalapani and Susta in the Nepal map.
 India, on the other hand, awaited for Nepal's ratification.
-In the absence ratification, the process of completely demarcating the India-Nepal boundary could not be undertaken and the border issue was not solved despite of forming the survey team.
-From this argument, it is evident that both the countries fail to compromise and lacks understand between them.
+In the absence of ratification, the process of completely demarcating the India-Nepal boundary could not be undertaken, and the border issue was not solved despite the formation of a survey team.
+From this argument, it is evident that both the countries continue to fail to compromise, and a lack of understanding is present between them.

-Is there any possible long-term solutions to this dispute?
+Are there any possible long-term solutions for this dispute to end?

-"India-Nepal border issues appear more easily solvable, so long as there are political goodwill and statecraft exercised on both sides.
+"India-Nepal border issues appear to be easily solvable, as long as there is political goodwill and statecraft being exercised on both sides.
 The way to move forward is to formally approve the strip maps, resolve the two remaining disputes, demarcate the entire India-Nepal boundary, and speedily execute the work of boundary maintenance," Prasad wrote in The Hindu.
-Similarly, many journalist and commoners have raised their views to solve the border dispute between India and Nepal.
+Similarly, many journalists and commoners have raised their views and opinions on how to solve the border dispute between India and Nepal.

 It is easily possible to solve the border dispute if both countries compromise and concentrate on trade, economy, and the well-being of the citizens.